Binary neutron star mergers as a probe of quark-hadron crossover equations of state: Introduction

-{\em{Introduction}} -- Neutron stars (NSs) are an ideal laboratory in which to probe the properties of matter at very high density.
+Neutron stars (NSs) are an ideal laboratory to probe the properties of matter at very high density.
 In particular, NS binary systems provide a means to probe the equation of state (EOS) at supranuclear densities (see Refs.~\cite{Baiotti19, Radice20} for general reviews).
 Indeed, the first detection of gravitational waves (GWs) from the binary NS merger GW170817 by the LIGO-Virgo Collaboration \cite{LIGO-GW170817,LIGO-GW170817eos} has provided fundamental new insights into the nature of dense neutron-star matter \cite{Lattimer12}.
-Also, the simultaneous measurements of the mass and radius of the NSs by the NICER mission give strong constraints on the EOS \cite{Miller19, Riley21, Miller21}.
+Also, measurements of NS masses and radii by the NICER mission give strong constraints on the EOS \cite{Miller19, Riley21, Miller21}.

-The tidal effects signaled in premerger stage is detectable in the ground based GW detectors \cite{Flanagan08,Hinderer08, Read09tidal}.
-In the LIGO observations, the effective tidal deformability ($\Lambda$) of a NS of mass $M=1.4$ M$_{\odot}$ was initially deduced to be $\Lambda_{1.4} < 800$ at a 90\% confidence level \cite{LIGO-GW170817}.
-This resulted in a radius constraint for a NS with a mass of $M=1.4 ~{\rm{M}}_{\odot}$ to be $R_{1.4} < 13.6 \rm{km}$.
+The tidal effects signaled in the premerger stage are detectable in the ground-based GW observatories \cite{Flanagan08,Hinderer08, Read09tidal}.
+In the LIGO-Virgo observations, the effective tidal deformability ($\Lambda$) of a NS of mass $M=1.4~\rm{M}_\odot$ was initially deduced to be $\Lambda_{1.4} < 800$ at a 90\% confidence level with a low-spin prior \cite{LIGO-GW170817}.
+This resulted in a radius constraint for a NS with a mass of $M=1.4 ~\rm{M}_\odot$ to be $R_{1.4} < 13.6 ~\rm{km}$.
 Subsequently, this was further constrained to be $R_{1.4} = 11.9 \pm 1.4 ~\rm{km}$ \cite{LIGO-GW170817eos}.
 The deduced primary constraints on the tidal deformability enables a further constraint on the maximum NS mass and the lower limit of the tidal deformability \cite{Annala18,Most18}.
-Especially, incorporating the perturbative QCD for densities $> 50~n_0$ \cite{Kurkela10}, where $n_0$ is the nuclear saturation density, the radius of a maximum-mass NS $R_{max} < 13.6 \rm{km}$ and $\Lambda_{1.4} > 120$ have been reported \cite{Annala18}.
-It has also been shown that EOSs with a phase transition can give $8.53 ~\rm{km} < R_{1.4} < 13.74 ~\rm{km}$ at the 2~$\sigma$ level and $\Lambda_{1.4} > 35.5$ at a $3~\sigma$ level.
+Adding the requirement that EOS be consistent with perturbative QCD constrains at densities $> 40~n_0$ \cite{Kurkela10, Annala18, Komoltsev22, Gorda22}, where $n_0$ is the nuclear saturation density, the radius of a maximum-mass NS $R_{\max} < 13.6 ~\rm{km}$ and $\Lambda_{1.4} > 120$ have been reported \cite{Annala18}.
+It has also been shown that EOSs with a phase transition can give $8.53 ~\rm{km} < R_{1.4} < 13.74 ~\rm{km}$ at the 2~$\sigma$ level and $\Lambda_{1.4} > 35.5$ at a $3~\sigma$ level \cite{Most18}.